-Robert M. Speeter has over 34 years of experience as a thoughtful attorney practicing in a variety of areas and concentrating on criminal law, chemical dependency crimes, medical malpractice and personal injury.
+Robert “Bob” M. Speeter has over 34 years of experience as a thoughtful attorney practicing in a variety of areas and concentrating on criminal defense law, medical malpractice, personal injury and wrongful death.

 Bob graduated from the University of Minnesota as an accounting major in 1981.
 He earned his law degree at Hamline University School of Law in 1984.
 At Hamline, Bob was selected to the Hamline Law Review based on his writing skills, published an article in the Hamline Law Review, and was elected and served as Operations Editor of theHamline Law Review.

 Bob was admitted to the Minnesota Bar in 1984.
 He is also admitted in the United States District Court for Minnesota, the Eighth Circuit Court of Appeals, and the Federal Court of Claims.
 He is a member of the Minnesota State Bar Association.